-Will my support from the Charity be affected if I complain about your services?
+Will my support from the charity be affected if I complain about your services?

-No. If you make a complaint this will not affect your relationship with the charity in any way and certainly won’t impact on any decisions about support offered to you.
+No. If you make a complaint this won’t affect your relationship with the charity in any way and certainly won’t impact on any decisions about support offered to you.
 Any information you give will be treated in confidence and with sensitivity.
 Information about your complaint will be kept separate from any other records.

 What will happen when I make a formal complaint?

-We will acknowledge your complaint within two working days from the date we receive it.
+We will acknowledge your complaint within 2 working days from the date we receive it.
 Your complaint will be passed to the relevant manager or department head and, where possible, they will discuss your complaint with you to understand what has happened.
 They will also talk to you about: